dellsystem/dellsystem.github.io/_posts/2013-10-06-sudoku-code.md

 code](/posts/pi-code/)) was primarily a substitution cipher, this one transcends all standard classifications; it's almost like a transposition cipher, but not _really_.
-The main idea here is the use of certain numbers in a particular sudoku grid.
+The main idea here is the use of certain numbers in a particular Sudoku grid.
 The strength (if any) in this method lies in its unexpected nature;
 it certainly takes quite a leap of the imagination to correctly deduce the method from the ciphertext.
-Of course, once the method has been discovered, deciphering merely involves solving a sudoku grid and then figuring out the substitution cipher used, meaning that the key is easy to determine and so this method kind of just looks at Kerckhoffs's Principle and then keeps walking.
+Of course, once the method has been discovered, deciphering merely involves solving a Sudoku grid and then figuring out the substitution cipher used, meaning that the key is easy to determine and so this method kind of just looks at Kerckhoffs's Principle and then keeps walking.
 But that's okay, that's why this is filed under **useless**.

 ### The setup ###

-The first step is to find a sudoku puzzle.
-I happened to have a sudoku game installed, so I just ran that and started a random puzzle, which looked like
+The first step is to find a Sudoku puzzle.
+I happened to have a Sudoku game installed, so I just ran that and started a random puzzle, which looked like
 this: